White Sox vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- McKinstry has 38 hits with seven doubles, four home runs, 24 walks and 10 RBI.
+- Zach McKinstry has seven doubles, four home runs, 24 walks and 10 RBI (38 total hits).
 He's also stolen 10 bases.

 McKinstry Recent Games